PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/overview/index.md

 toc: true
 ---

-Colander web platform is a case and incident response management platform that integrates seamlessly with the hardware and software components.
+Colander web platform is a case and digital investigation platform that integrates seamlessly with the hardware and software components.
 Colander provides a centralized hub for managing investigations, streamlining workflows, and enabling effective collaboration among team members.

 * **Knowledge management**: Colander facilitates the organization and sharing of investigative knowledge, ensuring that insights are readily available to team members, promoting collaboration and efficiency.